ZachBeta/DOOM.rb/RULES.md

   2. Follow project style guidelines
   3. Update cursor rules if needed
   4. Manually test with `rake doom` and document observations

+  * when using git, use cat so view doesn't cause scroll issues